rthatcher/t2/nodered-tutorial.md

 excerpt: "TBC"
 ---

-# Node-RED Tutorial for creating a {{site.data.conrefs.composer_full}} solution
+# Node-RED Tutorial for Integrating a {{site.data.conrefs.composer_full}} Business Network

-In this tutorial, we will build on the [Developer Tutorial](./developer-tutorial.html), extending it to demonstrate how a Node-RED Flow can be used to add Participants or Assets to the registries on the {{site.data.conrefs.hlf_full}}
+In this tutorial, we will build on the [Developer Tutorial](./developer-tutorial.html), extending it to demonstrate how a Node-RED Flow can be used to add Participants or Assets to the registries on the {{site.data.conrefs.hlf_full}}.

 [Node-RED](http://nodered.org) is a lightweight Open Source integration technology, written in JavaScript.
 It uses a graphical flow to integrate different _nodes_, where nodes can receive data, transform data and output data.